sensu/sensu-docs/content/sensu-go/6.0/get-started.md

 We recommend these resources for learning more about Sensu:

 - Learn how the Sensu pipeline works in your browser with an [interactive tutorial][12]
-- [Download the sandbox][7] and create a monitoring event pipeline in your local environment
+- [Download the sandbox][7] and create an observability pipeline in your local environment
 - See a [live demo of the Sensu web UI][1]
 - Sign up for our step-by-step [Learn Sensu email course][21]
 - Join the [Sensu Community Forum on Discourse][8]